DOUBLE GENEALOGY: The ADOPTION WITNESS. Update 1, Addenda 3-5

 THE LEDGER OF DEATH FOR WIDOW-JANE

-Daughter Catherine informed that Jane McIlvanney died at 99 Main Street, Renton DNB.
-3 Same address as the widow-Jane Kelly, in 1911.
-3 Catherine reconfirmed that Jane first married John Kelly, a coachman, but added domestic servant.
+Daughter Catherine was Jane’s informant.
+Jane McIlvanney/Kelly died at 99 Main Street, Renton DNB at 84.3 Same address as the widow-Jane Kelly, in 1911.3 Kate reconfirmed that Jane married John Kelly, a coachman, but added domestic servant.
 Jane’s mother was Catherine McCormick.
 Her father was Bernard McKernan.
 Jane was born in 1856.

 Unfortunately, no one dies twice for a redo of obit.
-Obviously, if we find a suitable 1856 birth record, it will have to stand.
+Obviously, if a suitable 1856 birth record is found, it will have to stand.
 We will forever be faced with an unarguable birth document of 1856, for a person who lived an 1859-1861 scenario.

 BIRTH AND TIMES OF NEW-JANE

-Just pretending that Catherine had it right, life documents for new-Jane, were begrudgingly researched.
+Just pretending that Kate had it right, life documents for new-Jane were begrudgingly researched.